ICST-Technion/W24_bomb-riddle/README.md

 * **RGB LED:** Used to indicate the state of the game by providing visual feedback.

-* **Buzzer:** Provides auditory feedback to the player, indicating whether they correctly unplugged the wires in the right order (or how much were in the right order).
+* **Buzzer:** Provides auditory feedback to the player, indicating whether they correctly unplugged the wires in the right order (or how much were in the right order) also indicating when all wires were plugged back, announcing a new round.

 * **Wires:** Physical wires connected to the ESP32, representing the elements of the puzzle that the player needs to manipulate, configured to "pull-up" so their state changes when connected to the ground or unplugged.